cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 ### Snapshots

+In the previous chapter, we talked about how Cairo's ownership system prevents us from using a variable after we've moved it, protecting us from potentially writing twice to the same memory cell.
+However, it's not very convenient.
-Instead, we can provide a _snapshot_ of the `Array` value.
+Let's see how we can retain ownership of the variable in the calling function using snapshots.

 In Cairo, a snapshot is an immutable view of a value at a certain point in time.
-In the previous chapter, we talked about how Cairo's ownership system prevents us from using a value after we've moved it, protecting us from potentially writing twice to the same memory cell when appending values to arrays.
-However, it's not very convenient.
-Let's see how we can retain ownership of the value in the calling function using snapshots.
+Recall that memory is immutable, so modifying a value actually creates a new memory cell.
+The old memory cell still exists, and snapshots are variables that point to that "old" value.
+In this sense, snapshots are a view "into the past".

 Here is how you would define and use a `calculate_length` function that takes a snapshot to an array as a parameter instead of taking ownership of the underlying value.
 In this example,